Why should I invest in Income Protection?

 Why should I compare Income Protection with ActiveQuote?

 At ActiveQuote we understand that choosing an Income Protection policy can be a daunting task.
-That’s why our online comparison system will compare long and short term IP policies to help you find a quote that suit your needs and your budget.
+That’s why our online comparison system will compare long and short term IP policies to help you find a quote that suits your needs and your budget.
 We compare Income Protection policies from all the leading UK insurers, and allow you to change your options online with instant updates to the price.

 If you are struggling to decide on an Income Protection policy, an ActiveQuote advisor is always on hand with free, no obligation advice.
 For more information about us, take a look at our About ActiveQuote page.